sahiliamsso/docs/source/admin-guide/user-group.md

   authentication.

 ### Things To Know
-The deployer needs to know various values of his own backend AD to configure this part.
-For example, host & port, bindDN user information, bindDN password, Objectclasses, attributes whose information will be pulled etc.
+The deployer needs to know various values of the backend AD to configure Cache Refresh.
+For example, host & port, bindDN user information, bindDN password, Objectclasses, attributes which will be pulled etc.

-In addition, the deployer also needs to know generic information of his Gluu Server's LDAP.
-By default, the deployer can use 'localhost:1636', 'cn=directory manager', 'password what he chose during installation', 'ou=people,o=site' as server information, bindDN, bindDN password and baseDN respectively.
+In addition, the deployer needs to know generic information about the Gluu Server's LDAP.
+By default, the deployer can use `localhost:1636`, `cn=directory manager`, `password` chosen during installation, `ou=people,o=site` as server information, `bindDN`, `bindDN password` and `baseDN` respectively.

-After collecting this information, the deployer can move forward with the setup of the Cache Refresh engine.
+After collecting this information, the deployer can move forward with the Cache Refresh setup.

 ![Cache Refresh Menu](../img/admin-guide/user/admin_cache_menu.png)